nus-cs2103-AY2223S2/ip/docs/README.md

 ### `event` - Adds an Event

 Adds an Event to the list.
+The end datetime specified should be after the start datetime.

 Format: